juliasilge/course-ML-tidymodels/chapters/chapter3.md

 - Use a `recipe()` to preprocess your training data, `vote_train`.
 - Upsample this training data with the function `step_upsample()`.
-- Center and scale this training data with the function `step_normalize()`.

 <codeblock id="03_08">

-When you set up a recipe with `recipe(turnout16_2016 ~ ., data = vote_train)`, you are specifying what steps should be applied to your data to get it ready for data analysis.
+When you set up a recipe with `recipe(turnout16_2016 ~ ., data = vote_train)`, you are specifying that the following steps should be applied to your data to get it ready for data analysis.

 </codeblock>